10 Questions about Trade Show Labor

 Exhibitor Appointed Labor Contractor

 GCs have many sources of revenue from the variety of services they provide.
 The GC views show management as their primary client, and as such, the most experienced and skilled labor is assigned to work on show management jobs.
 The labor provided by the GC for display I&D is primarily assigned on a “next man up” basis.
 As a result, the labor provided to an exhibitor to set up their booth may have never seen the exhibitor display previously and may or may not have the necessary tools for the job.
-And the crew the exhibitor is provided on the installation can be completely different on the dismantle.
+And the crew provided on the installation can be completely different on the dismantle.

 With larger or more complicated jobs, the EACs may be requested to not only review display design but also to issue a “not to exceed” estimate for set-up and tear down.
 And as a matter of common practice, EAC labor contractors routinely make sure that the same crew that installs the display takes it down and repacks it.